microsoft/coyote/docs/index.md

 work well for large production teams, including many teams in Microsoft Azure because it has a small barrier to entry with almost immediate benefits for those who adopt it.

-Coyote does not require that a team starts from scratch and rebuild their system.
-Often it is too expensive to start over.
-Instead Coyote can be adopted gradually, adding more and more structure around your _Coyote-aware_ code.
-The more of this structure you add the more benefit you get from Coyote, but it is certainly not an all or nothing proposition.

-For advanced users, Coyote also provides a powerful in-memory actor and state machine programming model that allows you to build reliable concurrent systems.
+Coyote does not require that a team starts from scratch and rebuilds their system.
+Coyote uses binary rewriting during test time to take control of the concurrency in your _unmodified_ code.
+For advanced users, Coyote also provides a powerful in-memory actor and state machine programming model that allows you to build reliable concurrent systems from the ground up.
 This programming models offers convenient ways to program at a high-level of abstraction.
 Coyote actors are built using asynchronous C# APIs, supported by a lightweight runtime, making it easy to program efficient non-blocking code.